Airdrop Alpha

 Crypto.com Launches $250K SUI Airdrop Arena Event

 Crypto.com has launched a new Airdrop Arena event featuring $250,000 in SUI rewards, continuing their strategy of integrating blockchain ecosystem airdrops with their payment card platform.
-The announcement on January 31, 2026, highlights the platform's ongoing pivot toward gamified airdrop distribution as a customer acquisition and retention tool.
+The announcement on January 31, 2026, is part of the platform's ongoing pivot toward gamified airdrop distribution as a customer acquisition and retention tool.

 The new Airdrop Arena event offers: